Kevin65536/ActivityTrack/README.md

 ## Installation

 1. Clone the repository or download the source code.
-2. Open a terminal in the `InputTracker` directory.
+2. Open a terminal in the `ActivityTrack` directory.
 3. Create a virtual environment (optional but recommended):
     ```powershell
     python -m venv venv